60 Proven Ways To Naturally Increase Your Testosterone Levels

 This can be a touchy topic, especially if you treasure the time you spend rubbing one out.

-I've had friends literally get angry when I bring this up, but know this:
+I've had friends get angry with me when I bring this up:

-Although the direct relationship between porn and testosterone has not been studied, I'm sure you can how porn can damage your confidence, motivation, and relationships.
+Although the direct relationship between porn and testosterone has not been studied, I'm sure you see how porn can damage your confidence, motivation, and relationships.

 Here's a bulletproof method to quit watching porn for good:

 Step 2 - Click "Register," enter your details and click "continue"

 Step 3 - Type your commitment, i.e. "I commit to quitting porn," and click "Go"